ejwillemse/BAN313/chapter1.md

 # 6) Use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis

 rejectH0 <- p_value < 0.05

+# You can print whatever you need to view here

 ```